bmistry12/text-summarisation/README.md

 # Minimising the Universe.
-## Finding the Optimal Summary Using Abstractive Summarization Methods.
+## Finding the Optimal Summary By Combining Extractive and Abstractive Summarization Methods.

 ### Setup
 - Install required dependenices (required for first run)